S-Rombach/Predict_Power_Output/README.md

 * _accessible_ predictions: The manufacturer of the installation does provide predictions, but does not allow to export them.
 This project provides data ready to feed in other applications.
 * _customized_ per installation: The manufacturer provides predictions based on a model trained on data of multiple sites.
 This one is tailored to a specific location.

+## App

+This project is deployed as a streamlit [app](https://predictpoweroutput-8zlrxkh7ppa7sqi5jezbc7.streamlit.app/).
+You can predict the power output for the coming days or compare all trained models.

 ## Setup